tensorlakeai/indexify/docs/docs/examples/mistral/pdf-summarization-cookbook.md

 # PDF Summarization with Indexify and Mistral

-In this cookbook, we'll explore how to create a powerful PDF summarization pipeline using Indexify and Mistral's large language models.
-This solution combines the strengths of both platforms to provide efficient, accurate, and customizable summarization of PDF documents.
+In this cookbook, we'll explore how to create a PDF summarization pipeline using Indexify and Mistral's large language models.
+By the end of the document, you should have a pipeline capable of ingesting 1000s of PDF documents, and using Mistral for summarization.

 ## Table of Contents